-In 2014/15, the tuition fee for students at the University of Huddersfield will be £8,250*.
-Your tuition fees will cover the cost of your study at the University as well as charges for registration, tuition, supervision and examinations.
-For more information about funding, fees and finance, please see Fees and finance.
+Tuition fees will cover the cost of your study at the University as well as charges for registration, tuition, supervision and examinations.
+For more information about funding, fees and finance for UK/EU students, including what your tuition fee covers, please see Fees and Finance.

 How to apply